Designing a Christ Centered Biblical Prayer © 2005

 The Savior Comes

-Also, please consider reading my article where I attempt to explain why this is so important.
+Also, please consider reading the following article which explains why this is so important.

 Why Do We Call Spring ‘Spring’ ?